Venous thrombosis: Prior VTE

-Following the completion of warfarin in those with prior VTE, the use of long-term aspirin has been show to be beneficial.
+Following the completion of warfarin in those with prior VTE, the use of long-term aspirin has been shown to be beneficial.

 Cancer

 People who have cancer have a higher risk of VTE and may respond differently to anticoagulant preventative treatments and prevention measures.
 The American Society of Hematology strongly suggests that people undergoing chemotherapy for cancer who are at low risk of a VTE avoid medications to prevent thrombosis (thromboprophylaxis).
-For people undergoing chemotherapy for cancer that do not require a hospital stay (those undergoing ambulatory care), there is low certainty evidence to suggest that treatment with direct factor Xa inhibitors may help prevent symptomatic VTEs, however this treatment approach may also lead to an increase in the risk of a major bleed compared to a placebo medication.
-There is stronger evidence to suggest that LMWH helps prevent symptomatic VTE, however this treatment approach also comes with a higher risk of a major bleed compared to a placebo medication or no treatments to prevent VTE.
+For people undergoing chemotherapy for cancer that do not require a hospital stay (those undergoing ambulatory care), there is low certainty evidence to suggest that treatment with direct factor Xa inhibitors may help prevent symptomatic VTEs; however, this treatment approach may also lead to an increase in the risk of a major bleed compared to a placebo medication.
+There is stronger evidence to suggest that LMWH helps prevent symptomatic VTE; however, this treatment approach also comes with a higher risk of a major bleed compared to a placebo medication or no treatments to prevent VTE.

 For people who are having surgery for cancer, it is recommended that they receive anticoagulation therapy (preferably LMWH) in order to prevent a VTE.
 LMWH is recommended for at least 7–10 days following cancer surgery, and for one month following surgery for people who have a high risk of VTEs.

+Specifically for patients with various types of lymphoma, there is a risk assessment model, ThroLy, to help providers determine how likely a thromboembolic event is to occur.